MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/template.md

 ## Report settings

-After the Business resilience report is set up and populated with Viva Insights data in Power BI, ----
+After the --- report is set up and populated with Viva Insights data in Power BI, ----

 <!--insert report-specific content-->